ersanchez/notes/git-without-github.md

 Here are the tasks we will perform:

 * initialize a directory into a git repository
-* clone the git repository into a bare repository
+* clone the git repository on the server into a bare repository on the server
+* clone the bare repository from the server to the laptop
-* clone the bare repository onto other computers
+* clone the bare repository from the server to the server (that is _not_ a typo)

 ### Initializing a Directory into a `git` Repository

-Let's say you have a directory (folder) filled with server configuration scripts that you want track with `git`.
-Your directory is named `server-scripts` and it lives in your home directory: `/home/alice/server-scripts`.
+Let's say you have a directory (folder) on your server filled with server configuration scripts that you want track with `git`.
+Your directory is named `server-scripts` and it lives in your home directory on the server: `/home/alice/server-scripts`.

 We will start by initializing the `server-scripts` directory into a `git` repository.

-Initialize the directory by navigating into the `server-scripts` directory and then issuing the `git init` command
+Initialize the directory into a `git` repository by first navigating into the `server-scripts` directory and then issuing the `git init` command

     $ cd /home/alice/server-scripts
     $ git init

-You will get several lines of information about how to change the name later on - which you can ignore for now - and one final line that says:
+    # You will get several lines of information about how to change the name later on - which you can ignore for now - and one final line that says:

     Initialized empty Git repository in /home/alice/server-scripts/.git/